sarthakagrawal927/interview-prep/blog/README.md

 Check if a Linked List of String is Palindromic Flatten a multilevel linked list
-Construct a height-balanced BST from an unbalanced BST Swap K’th node from beginning with K’th node from end in a Linked List Add two linked lists without using any extra space Clone a Linked List with Random Pointers
+Construct a height-balanced BST from an unbalanced BST Swap Kth node from beginning with Kth node from end in a Linked List Add two linked lists without using any extra space Clone a Linked List with Random Pointers
 Update random pointer for each linked list node to point to the maximum node